-- Introduce students to activity by reading Curious George Flies a Kite.
-Entire book can be read at this point or the teacher can read until the part when Curious George finds the bunny house and opens the cage, losing one bunny.
+- Introduce students to the activity by reading Curious George Flies a Kite.
+The entire book can be read or until the part when Curious George finds the bunny house and opens the cage, losing a bunny.

-- Take the rabbits off the ten-frame and put them in a different arrangement in front of the student in order to assess the student’s conservation of number.
+- Take the rabbits off the ten-frame and put them in a different arrangement in front of the student.
+This will assess the student’s conservation of number.

 - Arrange the photos of the children’s work in numerical order as a class.
-Display the students’ pages on the wall of the classroom if possible.
+Display them on the classroom wall if possible.

 - Is the student able to read and print whole numbers to ten?